 For health-threatening injuries/ illnesses, call x9-911 or proceed immediately to the Stanford Hospital Emergency Department.
 Supervisor is to immediately contact EH&S @ 725-9999 to report deaths, or serious injury or illness.

-- An employee suffers any serious degree of permanent disfigurement.
+- serious degree of permanent disfigurement.

 All Other Injuries

 For treatment of all other injuries, proceed to:

 - Supervisors are to provide Employee’s Claim for Workers’ Compensation Benefits (Form DWC-1) to injured employee immediately.
 Supervisors andemployees are to complete within 24 hours.

 - The SU-17 Accident, Incident or Exposure Report (for all incidents/ injuries/ exposures) has two sections: one for the supervisor and one for the employee to complete.
 To be completed within 24 hours and sent to Risk Management.